simonsuska/mockaffee/README.md

 }
 ```

-After creating a mock properly, you are able to verify function calls and register
+After creating a mock properly, you are able to verify function calls and record
 custom behaviors.
 The following struct is used to enroll students in a university.
 For
 this purpose, a database connection is injected.